African Safari Journals

 So What Does a Safari Normally Cost?

-It varies widely but a guided safari can cost you anything from $150 to upwards of $600 per day.
+It varies widely but a guided safari can cost anything from $150 to over $1500 per person per day.

-Full guiding with room and board in luxury hotels or tented accommodation starts to increase the price and in some exclusive reserves in South Africa like Mala Mala you can pay $750 per day for the privilege of enjoying the African wildlife but you do get waited on hand and foot and have to do very little more than turn up, eat, sleep and enjoy.
+Full guiding with room and board in luxury lodges or tented accommodation starts to increase the price and in some exclusive reserves in South Africa like Mala Mala you can pay $1025 per person daily for the privilege of enjoying the African wildlife, but you do get waited on hand and foot and have to do very little more than turn up, eat, sleep and enjoy.

-Self guided safaris can be extremely affordable but you do need to have very good local knowledge so that you can avoid paying more and so that you know where to find the wildlife.
-You have to do all the work yourself in this case (the same as any other holiday) but you pay a lot less.
+Self guided (self-drive) safaris are the most affordable but you do need to have very good local knowledge so that you can avoid paying more and so that you know where to find the wildlife.
+You have to do all the work yourself in this case (the same as many other holiday experiences) but you pay a lot less.

 The Longer You Stay The Less You Pay Per Day

-I have done all the costing and planning for a budget safari trip like this already because I regularly go on self guided safaris (at least twice a month) sometimes lasting for up to two weeks.
+I have done all the costing and planning for a budget safari trip like this already because I regularly go on self-guided safaris, sometimes lasting for up to two weeks.

-If the high price of safaris or the financial crisis has been putting you off going to Africa until now this could be your opportunity.
+If the high price of safaris has been putting you off going to Africa until now this could be your opportunity.

-Just follow the guidelines that I use to plan my budget safari trips that I have put together for you below which details exactly what you need to do to go on a cheap African safari for a week at $70 per day and less the longer you go.
+Just follow the guidelines that I use to plan my budget safari trips as shown below, which provides detailed information about exactly what you need to do to go on a low cost African safari for a week or more at less than $120 per person per day.

 The Budget Safari Destination - This is one of the top national parks in Africa.